 - 6. Ensure that assessments are fair, valid and reliable. - 7.
 Provide students with timely feedback on summative assessments (maximum two weeks).
 Exceptions for significant extended responses to be communicated with Associate Principal Lower School. - 8.
 Provide students with regular formative feedback.
-This may include marking of drafts with provision of adequate feedback for improvement, rubrics provided before assessments, score keys and marking guides to provide fine grained evidence of learning and feedback to assist students understand where improvement is required in the future. - Maintain accurate records of student achievement and assessment, both practical and theory, through the marks book function of the RTP facility and meet school and external timeframes for assessment and reporting. - 10.
+This may include marking of drafts with provision of adequate feedback for improvement, rubrics provided before assessments, score keys and marking guides to provide fine grained evidence of learning and feedback to assist students understand where improvement is required in the future. - 9.
+Maintain accurate records of student achievement and assessment, both practical and theory, through the marks book function of the RTP facility and meet school and external timeframes for assessment and reporting. - 10.
 Provide ABEs and grades against achievement standards at the end of each semester. - 11.
 Inform students and parents/carers of academic progress in a timely fashion as appropriate.
-This may include: - a. failure to submit or complete a task on time - b. any student who is deemed unlikely to achieve a Grade C or better in semester reports (at least once per term) - c. any student who has improved significantly or achieved outstanding results. - 12.
+This may include: - a. failure to submit or complete a task on time - b. any student who is deemed unlikely to achieve a Grade C or better in semester reports (at least once per term) - c. any student who has improved significantly or achieved outstanding results. - d.
+Academic Risk SEQTA notification for assessments below 50% (may not include Focus or Intervention program) - 12.
 Be familiar with Appendix 1- Student absence from a scheduled in-class assessment for the procedures for this.
 For extended absence and subsequently missed assessments, teachers may be unable to accurately determine a grade for the student at reporting time.
 Consultation with the HOLA and Associate Principal Lower School is needed in this instance.

 - 13. Where more than one teacher is teaching the same course, implement internal comparability procedures.
 Moderation with other schools is also desired and encouraged. - 14.
-In consultation with their line managers, teachers will be flexible in the assessment requirements with students on alternative/differentiated programs and provide modified programs.
+In consultation with their line managers, teachers will be flexible in the assessment requirements with students on alternative/differentiated programs and provide differentiated programs.
 Teachers will also take prior work into consideration, if the student transfers part of the way into the course or requires a modified assessment program. - 15.
 Teachers will use student achievement data to plan future learning programs.